A great Group

 Employees in Italy and abroad

-Figures as at 30 June 2024
+Figures as at 31 December 2024

-Intesa Sanpaolo: results as at 30 June 2024
+Intesa Sanpaolo: results as at 31 December 2024

 Intesa Sanpaolo is fully equipped to continue operating successfully in the future thanks to:

-- the Group’s key strengths, notably resilient profitability, a solid capital position, the zero-NPL bank status, significant investment in technology and high flexibility in managing operating costs;
+- the Group’s key strengths, notably resilient profitability, a solid capital position, the zero-NPL bank status, significant investment in technology and high flexibility in managing operating costs (9,000 people leaving the Group by 2027, with around €500m savings in personnel expenses on a fully operational basis starting from 2028), also due to acceleration in technological transformation (62% of applications already cloud-based);

-- its leadership in Wealth Management, Protection & Advisory with around €100bn in customer financial assets identified(1) to fuel growth.
+- its leadership in Wealth Management, Protection & Advisory with €900bn in customers’ direct deposits and assets under administration to fuel growth in assets under management.

-- new cloud-native technological platform (isytech), already available to mass market retail customers with the new digital bank, Isybank, and to be progressively extended to the entire Group: €3.2bn in IT investments already deployed and around 2,100 IT specialists already hired, with an additional contribution to 2025 gross income of around €150m not envisaged in the Business Plan;
+- new cloud-native technological platform (isytech), already available to mass market retail customers with the new digital bank, Isybank, and to be progressively extended to the entire Group: €4.2bn in IT investments already deployed and around 2,320 IT specialists already hired, with an additional contribution to 2025 gross income of around €150m not envisaged in the Business Plan;

 - new digital channels:

-- Fideuram Direct, the digital Wealth Management platform for Private Banking, with around 150,000 customers in 2025 (around 20% of the current customer base of Fideuram): already around 74,000 customers and over €2.75bn in customer financial assets as at 30 June 2024;
+- Fideuram Direct, the digital Wealth Management platform for Private Banking, with around 150,000 customers in 2025 (around 20% of the current customer base of Fideuram): already around 77,000 customers and €2.9bn in customer financial assets as at 31 December 2024; collaboration with BlackRock to extend the platform to European Private and Affluent customers, starting with Belgium and Luxembourg;

-- customer financial assets, managed through the 360-degree advisory services provided by the Banca dei Territori Division and the Private Banking Division, amounted to €128bn as at 30 June 2024, increasing by €23bn compared with 30 June 2023;
+- customer financial assets, managed through the 360-degree advisory services provided by the Banca dei Territori Division and the Private Banking Division, which amounted to €139bn as at 31 December 2024 and increased by €23bn compared with 31 December 2023;

-- enhancement of initiatives to fight inequalities and foster financial, social, educational and cultural inclusion (€17.2bn of social lending and urban regeneration in the period 2022 - H1 2024);
+- enhancement of initiatives to fight inequalities and foster financial, social, educational and cultural inclusion (€20.4bn of social lending and urban regeneration in the period 2022-2024);

-- an amount equal to around €1.5bn total costs to be contributed in the five-year period 2023-2027 to support initiatives addressing social needs (around €0.5bn already included in the results for 2023 and H1 2024 and the remaining portion included, on a pro-rata basis, in the outlook for net income for full-year 2024 and for 2025), with around 1,000 people devoted to supporting these initiatives.
+- an amount equal to around €1.5bn total costs to be contributed in the five-year period 2023-2027 to support initiatives addressing social needs (€0.7bn of which already included in the results for 2023 and 2024 and the remaining portion included, on a pro-rata basis, in the outlook for 2025 net income), with around 1,000 people devoted to supporting these initiatives.

-Significant ESG commitment, with a world-class position in social impact and a strong focus on climate and reinforcement of the ESG governance with:
+Significant ESG commitment, with also a world-class position in social impact and a strong focus on climate and reinforcement of the ESG governance with:

 - the Risks Committee which in April 2022 became the Risks Sustainability Committee with enhanced ESG responsibilities;

-- the appointment, in April 2024, of a Chief Sustainability Officer to head a governance area created to consolidate ESG activities and enhance ESG business steering, with a strong commitment to social matters and the fight against inequalities, a continuous support for culture and a significant contribution to sustainability through innovation projects and investment in startups.
+- the appointment, in April 2024, of a Chief Sustainability Officer to head a governance area created to consolidate ESG activities and enhance ESG business steering, with a strong commitment to social matters and the fight against inequalities, a continuous support for culture and a significant contribution to sustainability through innovation projects and investment in start-ups.

 - has ranked first in the global ESG Corporate Award ranking, in the Best Company for Diversity Equity & Inclusion category, among large cap companies;